AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 Located in `/docs/index.html` is a simple scaffolding where examples can be viewed.
 Editing the `auro*` array will show the component and output a simple code example.

-If there is more than one component in your project, be sure to update the `config` object in the `./webpack.config.js` file.
+If there is more than one component in your project, be sure to update the Rollup config in the `rollup.config.js` file.

 ## Editing your web component